Using Linux for Presentations Mini-HOWTO

 I'm sure there are other tricks for other laptops and distros.
 This is an important section, so please help me out if you have something to add here!

-Of course, if possible, show up and hook up early in case there are problems hooking up.
-(This applies no matter what OS you're running!)
+Of course, always show up as early as possible in case there are problems hooking up.
+(This applies no matter what OS you're running!
+Windows and Mac users have just as much difficulty connecting to projectors as Linux users do.)

 Remote Presenter Devices